CSCfi/csc-user-guide/docs/support/tutorials/gis/eo_guide.md

 For working with EO data in general, there are three main options:

 1) **EO specific services**, which provide both data and advanced ready-to-use processing environments.
 Usually these give better user experience and efficiency, but the services might be limited in computing power, available tools and options for adding own data.
 Often these have fees for using.
+Examples are [Google Earth Engine](https://earthengine.google.com/) and [Microsoft Planetary Computer](https://planetarycomputer.microsoft.com).

 2) **Cloud services** with access to EO data.
 Practically, the data is often stored in object-storage and can be accessed as independent service.
 They  also provide general computing services, such as virtual machines, to which EO  tools need to be installed by the end-user.
 These options usually have some fees, mainly for processing.
 The data download may be free of charge or have a small cost, depending on the amount of data needed.
+Examples are [Data and Information Access Services (DIAS)](https://www.copernicus.eu/en/access-data/dias) and [Amazon Web Services](https://registry.opendata.aws/).

-3) **Own computing environment** - PC, local cluster.
+3) **Own computing environment** - PC, local cluster, virtual machines.
 Data needs to be downloaded and all tools must be installed to this system.
 On the other hand, it gives more freedom to select the tools and set-up.
 Usually this does not cause any extra costs, but the computing power is usually rather limited.

 CSC services do not fit well in this categorization, as they provide some features from all of these. **CSC computing services provide a lot of computing power and storage space, and they are free of charge** for Finnish researchers for academic or educational use.